beakerbrowser/beaker/README.md

 This is a highly opinionated and standards-noncompliant browser.
 It has its own APIs for decentralized software.

-For context, watch the talks from the [Decentralized Web Summit](http://www.decentralizedweb.net/).

-There are a lot of new protocols and federated services in development, and almost all of them need a browser.
+There are [a lot of new protocols and federated services in development](http://www.decentralizedweb.net/), and almost all of them need a browser.
-A bad solution would be for each team to create their own browser, not just because of the duplicated effort, but because decentralized apps need more than just one new solution: they need to handle publishing, file-storage and file-sync, user identities, push-messaging, and much more.
+A bad solution would be for each tech to create their own browser, not just because of the duplicated effort, but because decentralized apps need more than just one new solution: they need to handle publishing, file-storage and file-sync, user identities, push-messaging, and much more.

-With Beaker, the goal is to advance all of these technologies at once by providing a shared development space.
+Beaker provides an extensible browser for decentralized web tech.
 Users can install these experimental techs as plugins; gain new URL schemes and WebAPIs as a result; and then author applications to see what works.

 Please feel free to open usability issues.